Our Bespoke Curriculum

 The impact of our EYFS curriculum is reflected in having well-rounded, happy and confident children transitioning into Year 1.
 We measure progress and children’s learning across the year through formative and summative assessment which are based on the teacher’s knowledge of the child and their learning journeys.
 Each year, we aim to exceed the National and Local Authority data for children achieving a Good Level of Development.
 In our most recent profile assessments (2022) our results in EYFS were above the Local Authority average.

-EYFS Curriculum Overview - click here
+EYFS National Curriculum Links - click here

 EYFS Policy - click here